GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/04-variables-02-struct-types/readme.md

 ### Scan Up

-This is in relation to [this package here](https://pkg.go.dev/golang.org/x/tools/go/analysis/passes/fieldalignment) [https://pkg.go.dev/golang.org/x/tools/go/analysis/passes/fieldalignment](https://pkg.go.dev/golang.org/x/tools/go/analysis/passes/fieldalignment)
+This is in relation to [this package here: https://pkg.go.dev/golang.org/x/tools/go/analysis/passes/fieldalignment](https://pkg.go.dev/golang.org/x/tools/go/analysis/passes/fieldalignment)

 The comment describes an analyzer tool that checks Go structs for how they could be optimized in terms of memory usage.
 Specifically, it talks about two different metrics: